tomjal/TicketOne/README.md

 2. Run '*mvn clean package*' and then '*mvn spring-boot:run*' in folder '*t1-server-java*'

 Swagger enabled on '*/swagger-ui.html*'
+Latest offline copy in folder '*/docs/swagger-html2-client*'

 ### To run locally with ASP .NET server (only info page available):

 1. Make sure your have .NET Core 2.0 installed properly

-2. Run 'dotnet restore' and then 'dotnet run' in folder 't1-server-dotnet'
+2. Run '*dotnet restore*' and then '*dotnet run*' in folder '*t1-server-dotnet*'